bgamari/ghc-wiki-import/working-conventions.md

-There are some documents on coding style:
+When you are editing GHC's source code, please follow our coding guidelines:

 - [Coding style in the compiler](commentary/coding-style)